singh96aman/GSoC-application-baler/README.md

 5. [Deliverables](#deliverables)

 # Before you begin
 Before you begin, fork this repository.
-By doing so you can send us a link to your fork and we can see the code you develop as part of this evaluation.
+Your submission relies on you sharing the link to your fork beause you will put the results of your work in the `GSoC-application-baler/deliverables` diretory of your fork.

 # Setup <a name="setup"></a>
 ## If you are using Windows 10/11